 COLLEGE OF BUSINESS

-In response to the COVID-19 pandemic and the closure of some academic testing sites, the College of Business at Louisiana Tech University will temporarily waive the GMAT and/or GRE requirement for applications to the Master of Business Administration (MBA) and Master of Accountancy (MAcc) programs for the Winter 2020-2021 quarter for applicants with a minimum undergraduate GPA of 3.2.
+The College of Business at Louisiana Tech University will temporarily waive the GMAT and/or GRE requirement for applications to the Master of Business Administration (MBA) and Master of Accountancy (MAcc) programs for the Spring and Summer 2021 quarters for applicants with a minimum undergraduate GPA of 3.2.
 Classes for the Spring 2021 quarter begin on March 10 and classes for the Summer 2021 quarter begin on June 3.